aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-silverlight/_index.md

 title: Microsoft Silverlight – Aspose.Words for .NET
 articleTitle: Microsoft Silverlight
 linktitle: Microsoft Silverlight
-description: "How to use Aspose.Words with Microsoft Silverlight."
+description: "How to use Aspose.Words with Microsoft Silverlight using C#."
 type: docs
 weight: 70
 url: /net/microsoft-silverlight/